malteos/finetune-evaluation-harness/docs/task_guide.md

 If you haven't already, go ahead and fork the main repo, clone it, create a branch with the name of your task, and install the project requirements in your environment:

+## Handling Data
+All data downloading and management is handled through the HuggingFace (**HF**) [`datasets`](https://github.com/huggingface/datasets) API.
+So, the first thing you should do is check to see if your task's dataset is already provided in their catalog [here](https://huggingface.co/datasets).
+If it's not in there, please consider adding it to their Hub to make it accessible to a wider user base by following their [new dataset guide](https://github.com/huggingface/datasets/blob/master/ADD_NEW_DATASET.md)
+.

 ## Creating Your New Task Type File

 First check if the task type on which you want to work on is different from existing ones in /tasks folder.
 If no and you want to just create a new task, head on the